davidmyersdev/octo/CONTRIBUTING.md

 - **Do not** comment on an Issue, Discussion, or Pull Request to engage in arguments or promote harassment.
 See our [Code of Conduct](https://github.com/writewithocto/octo/blob/main/CODE_OF_CONDUCT.md).
 - **Do not** disclose security vulnerabilities in public.
 Please email [david@octo.app](mailto:david@octo.app) instead.

-## Setting up the local dev environment
+## Set up the local dev environment

 Install the dependencies.